FedericoCeratto/bottle-cork/docs/index.rst

   * Admin users can create and delete user accounts and roles.

-* User registration with email delivery and confirmation
+* User registration and password reset using email delivery and confirmation.

-* Thread safe and easy to tweak

-* Unit-tested and `code covered <./cover/cork.html>`_
+* Unit-tested and almost fully `code covered <./cover/cork.html>`_

-* Multiple backends support (e.g. storing users/roles in a key/value database)
+* Multiple backends support (e.g. storing users/roles in a key/value database).

-* Password reset function
+* Thread safe.

 Roadmap
 -------